saich9424/SOEN-691-PROJECT/README.md

 ### Future Work

 * Going ahead, we can build Hybrid recommender systems.
 The best approach would be to use a combination of different approaches.
 Mix of collaborative and content-based filtering.
 Some of it will depend on preferences of the users and some on item features.
-* We could predict the rating on all cities instead of one cities which gives user preferences in various cities.
 * We can implement recommender systems with various algorithms such as SVD++,Bayesian Personalized Ranking (BPR) and deep learning algorithms.

 ## IV.
 References